roshgor/sparkifydb_postgres/README.md

 We have used a star schema optimized for queires on song play analysis.
 Data is extracted from json files containing song and app_events data.
 Songplay events are filtered, and loaded into songplays table with relevant song and artist information.
+The event json files are read in chronological order so that the user's latest level (paid/free) is always updated in db.

 ## How to run
 1. Run the create_tables.py script